Eyes Open Tour: Charity events

 Snow Patrol played an intimate charity show at Rock City on 16 July.
 The show was organized in aid of Cancerbackup, who provide information and support for cancer sufferers and their families.
 All proceeds from the show went to Cancerbackup.
-The band played a special, intimate acoustic show on 3 March in aid of friend, photographer Diana Gualda, who suffers from multiple sclerosis.
+The band played a special, intimate acoustic show on 3 March in aid of friend, photographer Diana Gualda, who has multiple sclerosis.
 The band also played at Live Earth, an annual event developed to combat climate change.
 Keyboardist Tom Simpson was arrested a few hours after playing at the event.